What’s FFE and What We’re About

 What is precision fermentation and how does it work?

-Precision fermentation combines the process of traditional fermentation with the latest advances in biotechnology to efficiently produce a compound of interest, such as a protein, flavor molecule, vitamin, pigment, or fat.
-A specific molecular sequence is inserted into a microorganism to give it instructions to produce the desired molecule when fermented.
+• A specific molecular sequence is inserted into a microorganism to give it instructions to produce the desired molecule when fermented.
 These molecular sequences are derived from digitized databases rather than taken directly from the relevant animals or plants.
-At the end of the fermentation process, the resulting compounds are filtered out, separating them from the microorganisms that produced them.
-Precision fermentation has been in use globally for over 30 years to make medicines and countless common food ingredients.

 What is biomass fermentation and how does it work?